meliorence/react-native-image-gallery/README.md

 * **images**: array, contains image urls
 * **initialPage**, **pageMargin**, **onPageSelected**, **onPageScrollStateChanged**, **onPageScroll**: inherited from **[@ldn0x7dc/react-native-view-pager](https://github.com/ldn0x7dc/react-native-view-pager)**.
 Check the link for more details.
+* **onSingleTapConfirmed**: Called after when user single taped( not a double tap)
+* **onGalleryStateChanged**: function

+​	(idle) => {}.

+### Add your custom views above image

+It's a common practice to float a comment box or like button above the image.
+This component provides a convenient interface to implement this feature:

+- onSingleTapConfirmed(): a good time for you to display the responding floating view.
+- onGalleryStateChanged(idle): If *idle* is false, it's a good time for your to hide any floating views.

+Check the Demo project a simple demonstration.